basiaz79/My-Portfolio/README.md

 # <h2>ABOUT ME</h2>

 I am a Junior Quality Assurance Engineer.
-My interest in software testing comes from my conviction that it is important to test in order to create high-quality products and from my strengths, such as the ability to analyze and problem solving, attention to detail, and communication skills.
+My interest in software testing comes from my conviction that it is important to test to create high-quality products and from my strengths, such as the ability to analyze and problem-solve, attention to detail, and communication skills.

 I have basic knowledge and practical experience in testing SQL, API, HTML, XML, JSON.
 I have practiced extensively using tools such Testrail, Jira, Qase, Trello, DBeaver, Postman and DevTools.
 Currently I continue expanding my knowledge into Automation testing.